dsccommunity/xPSDesiredStateConfiguration/README.md

 - **xFileUpload** is a composite resource which ensures that local files exist on an SMB share.
 - **xGroup** provides a mechanism to manage local groups on a target node.
-- **xGroupSet** provides a mechanism to configure and manage multiple xGroup resources with common settings but different names.
 - **xMsiPackage** provides a mechanism to install and uninstall .msi packages.
 - **xPackage** manages the installation of .msi and .exe packages.
 - **xRegistry** provides a mechanism to manage registry keys and values on a